Quadratic differentials as stability conditions: collapsing subsurfaces: Introduction

 \subsection{The category $\calD(\colsur)$}

 The category $\calD(\colsur)$ is defined as the quotient of a $\CY_3$ triangulated category $\calD(\surfo):=\pvd(\Gamma(Q,W))$ by a subcategory of the same form $\Dsub:=\pvd(\Gamma(Q_I,W_I))$, where $(Q_I,W_I)$ is a subquiver of the quiver with potential $(Q,W)$ defined by the combinatorial data of a quadratic differential.
 As opposed to~$\calD(\surfo)$, the quotient category is in general not Calabi-Yau and not $\Hom$-finite, yet we need to consider its bounded t-structures.
 Proposition~\ref{prop:ind.tilting} and Theorem~\ref{thm:EGiso} in Section~\ref{sec:cat sub/col}, beyond proving the isomorphism of the graphs~\eqref{intro_EG_iso}, tell us about the possibility to lift a simple tilt in the quotient $\pvd(\Gamma(Q,W))/\pvd(\Gamma(Q_I,W_I))$ to a simple tilt on $\pvd(\Gamma(Q,W))$ and viceversa.
-This type of results holds for any differentially graded Ginzburg algebra $\Gamma_N(Q,W)$ of Calabi-Yau dimension $N\geq 3$ associated with a quiver with potential.
-This generalization will appear in a subsequent paper.
+A comprehensive description of these categories and their t-structures will appear in a subsequent paper.

-We provide two complementary viewpoints on the category $\calD(\colsur)$ and the exchange graph isomorphism \eqref{intro_EG_iso}, that are logically independent from the proof of Theorem~\ref{intro:KrhoBihol}.
-First, in Section~\ref{sec:HR+KD} we interpret $\D(\colsur)$ as the perfectly valued derived category $\pvd(e\Gamma e)$ of the algebra~$e\Gamma e$, where $\Gamma=\Gamma(Q,W)$ and $e$ is an idempotent element.
-We show in Theorem~\ref{thm:SPdual} that there is a correspondence between simple objects in $\calD(\colsur)=\pvd(e\Gamma e)$ and projective objects in the perfect derived category~$\per(e\Gamma e)$.
-More precisely there is an isomorphism of graphs $\EGb(\pvd(e\Gamma e)) \simeq \SEGb(\per(e\Gamma e))$, where $\SEG$ denotes the silting exchange graph.
-Again the bullet refers to the principal part, consisting of partial silting objects that can be completed to silting objects in a fixed component of $\SEG(\per(\Gamma))$.
-This result generalizes previously known results for~$\Gamma$ itself.

-Second, in Section~\ref{sec:wDMS} we refine the various exchange graph correspondences to arc-object correspondences.
-That is, we show that $\calD(\colsur)$ can be described as a triangulated category whose generating objects are \emph{horizontal lifts} of arcs in $\colsur$, with $\Hom$ spaces prescribed by their intersection numbers, as for the case of $\calD(\surfo)$.
-In Theorem~\ref{thm:wDMS} we show that the relevant groups, i.e., braid and spherical twists groups, act compatibly with this construction.